qasaur/gremgo/README.md

 )

 func main() {
-	dialer := Ws{Host: "127.0.0.1:8182"} // Returns a WebSocket dialer to connect to Gremlin Server g, err := gremgo.Dial(dialer) // Returns a gremgo client to interact with if err != nil {
+	dialer := gremgo.NewDialer("127.0.0.1") // Returns a WebSocket dialer to connect to Gremlin Server g, err := gremgo.Dial(dialer) // Returns a gremgo client to interact with if err != nil {
 		fmt.Println(err)